vorobii-vitalii/redis-netty-bridge/README.md

 # redis-netty-bridge

-redis-netty-bridge is a library that can be used for building Redis proxies (servers that implement Redis (RESP protocol) and capable of delegating commands processing to external resources)
+redis-netty-bridge is a library used for building Redis proxies (servers that implement RESP protocol (protocol on top of which Redis is built) and delegate commands processing to external resources)

 **Use case:**